partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 SQL allows us to order the output of a query using the `ORDER BY` clause.
 However, the SQL data model does not recognize order in the input data.
 In contrast, many of the new data formats feature arrays;
-the array's elements have an order.
-We may want to find an array element according to its order, or, we may want to find the positions of certain elements in their arrays.
+the arrays' elements have an order.
+We may want to find an array element by its index or, we may want to find the positions of certain elements in their arrays.

 `<Array> [<number>]`